Githabul language: Vowels

-Grammar
+Morphology

-Verb morphology
+Verbs

 Verbs are conjugated with the use of suffixes.
 It is an aspect-dominant language, as opposed to tense-dominant like English.
 Githabul suffixes mostly conjugate for aspect and mood.

 Suffixes

 Verb suffixes are placed in six orders.
 A verb may not take more than one suffix from an order, and similar to nouns, suffixes are attached in a set order.
 Combinations of these suffixes express all possible conjugations of Githabul verbs, with only a small number of combinations possible.
 Githabul verb stems are commonly two syllables in length and always end in a vowel.